anurag-sinha04/Eduora/README.md

 Deployed Link: https://anurag-sinha04.github.io/Eduora/
 ### 🧠 Adaptive AI Learning Platform for Accessible Education

-Adaptora is an AI-powered educational platform designed to make learning **accessible, personalized, and inclusive** for students with different abilities — including visual, hearing, and cognitive challenges.
+Eduora is an AI-powered educational platform designed to make learning **accessible, personalized, and inclusive** for students with different abilities — including visual, hearing, and cognitive challenges.

 ---